2023 Curriculum CFA Program Level I Corporate Finance

 We tend to think of capital structure as the result of a conscious decision by management, but it is not that simple.
-For example, unmanageable debt, or financial distress, can arise because a company’s capital structure policy was too aggressive, but it can also occur because operating results or prospects deteriorate unexpectedly.
+For example, unmanageable debt, or financial distress, can arise because a company’s capital structure policy was too aggressive, but it also can occur because operating results or prospects deteriorate unexpectedly.

-- Competing stakeholder interests: In seeking to maximize shareholder value, company management may make capital structure decisions that are not in the interests of other stakeholders, such as debtholders, suppliers, customers, or employees.
+Finally, in seeking to maximize shareholder value, company management may make capital structure decisions that are not in the interests of other stakeholders, such as debtholders, suppliers, customers, or employees.

 The member should be able to:

 - describe how a company’s capital structure may change over its life cycle;